BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_3d.rst

 One of the great things of differential equations is that they are not really constrained to a specific space dimension.
 With appropriate initial and boundary conditions, you can possibly find the solution of a differential equation in any possible space.
-This is not always true for the software implementations of such differential equations; however, FEniCS and *mocafe* are designed to follow just the same philosophy.
+This is not always true for the software implementations of such differential equations; however, FEniCS and Mocafe are designed to follow just the same philosophy.
 So, you'll notice this script is extremely similar to the one used for the 2D simulation.

 Setup